EdinburghNLP/XSum/README.md

 ## Looking for a Running Demo of Our System?

-A running demo of of our abstractive system can be found here (coming soon).
+A running demo of our abstractive system can be found here (coming soon).

 ## Looking for XSum: test set outputs?